puneetghodasara/revoluttest/README.md

 A simple hardcoded currency conversion service is used if accounts are maintained in different currencies.
 ###### Notes
 - Transaction Processor is not crash-proof and consistency is not guaranteed in case of server restart.
-- Records of transaction states must be maintain in a separate persistent system (e.g. File, DB etc).
+- Records of transaction states must be maintain in a separate persistent system (e.g. File, DB etc) to solve above issue.

 ### Functionality Tests
 TransactionProcessorTest unit tests the following scenarios.